-The liquid in a saline breast implant is similar to that which occurs naturally in your body, so it is harmlessly absorbed.
+The liquid in a saline breast implant is IV fluid and similar to that which occurs naturally in your body, so it is harmlessly absorbed.
 The sudden dose of saline solution and the associated anxiety of having a deflated breast implant may lead to some headache and nausea.
 Typically this will resolve over 24-48 hours.

 How is breast implant deflation corrected?

-A deflated implant can be safely and successfully removed and replaced with new implants surgically.
-Typically your same breast augmentation incision is used to approach the deflated implant.
+A deflated implant can be safely and successfully removed and replaced with new breast implants surgically.
+Typically, your same breast augmentation incision is used to approach the deflated implant.
 You will have scar tissue surrounding the implant; this is normal.
 Dr. Pancholi will free the implant from the surrounding scar tissue, clean the breast pocket, and then reshape the pocket to allow for the new implant to be properly positioned.